longenie0506/twittersentiment/README.md

 Use this link to see deployed application: https://share.streamlit.io/longenie0506/twittersentiment/main/tweetSA.py

-Thanks https://streamlit.io/ for provide a simple intuitive UI web application framework to implement our python NLP processing works.
+Thanks https://streamlit.io/ for providing a simple intuitive UI web application framework to implement our python NLP processing works.
+This sentiment analysis is just unprofessional project for researching, still trying to improve accuracy and use other models.